25Priscilla/Resume/README.md

 ## PROJECT
 IV - SEMEMESTER 2024
 Designed and implemented a Windows 11 application to efficiently oversee intricate Ayurvedic medical store operations.
-The application was developed using the VB.net programming language, with its database hosted on MYSQL Workbench
+The application was developed using the VB.net programming language, with its database hosted on MYSQL .